Unburdened by history, Fiona does a quick reconnaissance of her mother-in-law’s house, shifting memorabilia out of children’s reach.

 The shadow passes over Terri, and her eyes shine again.
 It reminds Kay how a child’s vital energy is fed by a mother’s limited supply.
 She forgives Fiona’s style of parenting.

-Kay wants her granddaughter to understand how Grandma used to be strong and vital but lived in a different world to the one she knows.
-That world comes alive in Kay’s memory when she tends Marigold’s Ivy.
+Kay wants Terri to understand how her Grandma used to be strong and vital but lived in a different world to the one she knows.
+That world comes alive for Kay when she tends Marigold’s Ivy.

 The beach cricket match begins with some argument, settles into determination, and then breaks into laughter.
 A gentle breeze cools Kay’s arthritic joints and stirs her skirt to caress the leathery skin of her legs.
 She is Queen of her domain.